 Wade V. Myers

 This article will be continuously updated as the inquiry progresses.
 As of 10/2, Mike was sent a demand letter by the Estate to produce/return the two missing original posters…….

 Early January 2018, Mike Baggetta is served a complaint requiring him to respond to the Court as to the whereabouts of these two prints.

 January 29, I received a phone call from Nancy Russell at the Harpers Ferry Center Archives, who replaced Linda Blaser.
 Nancy informed me that she has just received two original WPA posters from Mike Baggetta, 19 years after borrowing them.
 Meanwhile the public was deprived of these for the NPS Centennial, in 2007 Dale Miller passed away taking his side of this story with him, and sadly Richard Powell never saw them returned before his death in 2016.

 There are still three missing posters: Wind Cave and Great Smoky Mountains which have never turned up.
 The HFC Archives has a set of black & white negatives taken in about 1950 of these two images so we know what they look like.
 The only known copy of Yosemite was auctioned in 2005 for $4320 to a private buyer; both the Library of Congress and I had expended our budgets.
-If any of these three surface I will purchase these for $5000 each with the promise to donate them to the National Park Service or Interior Department depending on their collection needs.
+If any of these three original posters surface I will purchase these for $10,000 each (depending upon condition) with the promise to donate them to the National Park Service or Interior Department depending on their collection needs.